tqwewe/website/src/cog_guide/README.md

 ::: tip
-You can check your history, starting from the latest using `--from-latest-tag` or `-l` flag.
+You can check your history, starting from the latest tag using `--from-latest-tag` or `-l` flag.
 This is useful when your git repo started to use conventional commits from a certain point in history and you don't care about editing old commits.
 :::